9 Legal Documents Required for Business Partnerships

 A legal agreement for the sale of goods or supply of services helps to make your customers aware of their rights and obligations from the moment you start doing business with them.

-If you are selling goods, you will need a Sale of Goods Agreement.
-It typically covers the description of what is to be bought, the price, delivery and returns, and how the contract can be terminated.
+If you sell goods, you need a Sale of Goods Agreement.
+It typically covers the description of goods, the price, delivery and returns, and how the contract can be terminated.

 Use a Supply of Services Agreement if your partnership provides services to another business or individual.
-This agreement describes scope and nature of the services provided as well as the service levels, the fees to be paid, the timescale, and how to change or terminate the agreement.
+This agreement describes the scope and nature of the services provided, the service levels, any fees, the timescale, and how to change or terminate the contract.

 As a part of business or partnership formation documents, you need this if you have an official business website.

 - It governs the relationship between end-users and the subject website operator concerning the website and its various offerings.

 - Website Terms and Conditions are essential when, among other things, establishing the ownership rights of the website operator in and to the applicable content and offerings featured on the website.
 It limits the liability of the website operator in connection with the website and its content/offerings, establishes payment terms (if any) and sets forth the terms for dispute resolution.